 His movements are contrasted by cuts to his bandmates sitting calmly with their wives.
 Mercury makes his way into their midst, and gleefully plops himself down, upsetting the tranquil balance of what should be his inner group.
 For their part, the other members of Queen respond dismissively to the party, Freddy Mercury’s new haircut, and their frontman’s boy toy.
-After the band departs with their wives, Mercury’s face betrays the loneliness and hurt that has already bubbled out in previous scenes.
+After the band departs with their wives, Mercury’s face betrays the loneliness and hurt that has already bubbled out in previous scenes as the realization that he has alienated his true friends sets in.
+His chaotic life has jumped to a different track than their lives.
 However, he quickly subdues his hurt and climbs onto a chair, raises his champagne glass, and shouts to the revelers, “My darlings, the time has come to get absolutely s**t-faced.”

 In no uncertain terms, the viewer is made aware that Mercury’s life has become a bacchanalian pursuit of pleasure.
-And that pursuit, the gay lifestyle, was his undoing – his enemy.
+And the film also makes it apparent that that pursuit, the gay lifestyle, was his undoing – his enemy.
 On the flipside, the filmmakers make sure to highlight the path that he should’ve taken.
 A path of traditional sexual ethics and marriage.

 One of Bohemian Rhapsody’s main themes is Freddy Mercury’s relationship with Mary Austin, played by Lucy Boynton.
 In fact, the pair’s relationship is the film’s heart, its center.
 Adhering closely to real life, in the movie Mary Austin is Mercury’s one true love.
 In a biography of the rock star, Mercury is quoted as confessing that he considered Mary his common-law wife.
 What’s more, in his will, he left his house to her and not to his partner at the time, Jim Hutton, explaining to Mary, “You would have been my wife, and it would have been yours anyway.”
 My point is that Freddy Mercury is portrayed at his happiest, with the most peace, and at his most artistically productive in Bohemian Rhapsody when in a heterosexual relationship and that portrayal is accurate.
 His constant longing for Mary is shown, yet, sadly, he pursued self-serving lust instead of selfless love to his detriment.